Giles Thorndon: Last years

 Despite his unhappy experiences in Ireland, it was clearly felt by the Crown that Thorndon had acquired useful knowledge of the governance of the country: in 1458 he was confirmed in office as Treasurer of Ireland.
-Unsurprisingly he preferred to appoint a deputy to act in his place.
-He retired to Northumberland in 1460, shortly before the downfall of the Lancastrian dynasty which he had served so long and loyally.
-The new Yorkist regime, which was generally in favour of reconciliation with its former opponents, left him in peace: whether he maintained contacts with the exiled Henry VI or his Queen, Margaret of Anjou, is unknown.
+Unsurprisingly, he preferred to appoint a deputy to act in his place.
+He retired to Northumberland in 1460, shortly before the downfall of the Lancastrian dynasty, which he had served so long and loyally.
+The New Yorkist regime, which was generally in favor of reconciliation with its former opponents, left him in peace: whether he maintained contacts with the exiled Henry VI or his queen, Margaret of Anjou, is unknown.
 During the brief Readeption of Henry VI in 1470-1, he seems to have played no political role, probably because of his great age.
 He died in August 1477, aged almost ninety.

 Marriage

 He married, sometime after 1450, when they were both rather advanced in years, Jane d'Artois, the dowager Lady Gormanston; she was the daughter of the prominent Gascony-born military commander and landowner Sir Jenico d'Artois and his first wife Joan Taaffe of Liscarton, and widow of Christopher Preston, 3rd Baron Gormanston.